Chandrarup Shah: Death of Yuvaraj Birbhadra Shah

-Birbhadra Shah, the eldest son of Prithvipati Shah, entered into matrimony with the daughter of the Raja of Tanahun, all while maintaining the utmost discretion regarding her pregnancy.
-In a deeply intimate exchange, Chandrarup Shah, Birbhadra's youngest sibling, confided, 'Our bond has been profound since childhood, and I entrust in you alone.
-My ailment seems grave, with no prospects of recovery.
-My queen is expecting and has sought refuge in her father's abode.
-In the event of my departure by divine will, I implore you to inquire about the outcome of her pregnancy and provide her with your unwavering support.'
-Birbhadra solemnly vowed to fulfill his brother's wishes with the entirety of his strength, life, and wealth.
-Assuring Chandrarup that his household would be adequately cared for, Birbhadra offered solace, urging him not to dwell on the matter.
-Following Birbhadra's passing, Chandrarup discreetly discovered that the departed queen had given birth to Nara Bhupal Shah Nara Bhupal Shah in Tanahun.
+Yuvaraj Birbhadra Shah, the eldest son of Prithvipati Shah, entered into matrimony with the daughter of the Raja of Tanahun.
+From the outset, he maintained strict discretion regarding the queen's pregnancy, keeping the matter private within the family.

+In a deeply personal and solemn conversation, his youngest brother, Chandrarup Shah, confided:

+"Our bond has been profound since childhood, and I entrust this matter to you alone.
+My health appears frail, with little hope of recovery.
+My queen is with child and has sought refuge at her father’s residence.
+Should I be taken by divine will, I implore you to ensure her welfare and to provide her with your steadfast support."

+Birbhadra Shah pledged, with unwavering resolve, to fulfill his brother's wishes with every measure of his strength, wealth, and life.
+He reassured Chandrarup that his household would be carefully tended, offering solace while urging him not to dwell on the uncertainties of fate.

+Upon Birbhadra's untimely passing, Chandrarup discreetly learned that the late queen had successfully given birth to Nara Bhupal Shah in Tanahun.
+This event preserved the continuity of the royal lineage and honored the solemn promise made between brothers, marking a significant moment in the history of the Shah dynasty.